ajpaul/training-fe-module-01/cxp-fe-training-01/src/main/webapp/static/cxp-fe-training-01/widgets/pf1e2b-todo/README.md

 #### Description

-To create the todo application
+In this exercise, you will create the basic layout and functionality for your todo widget.

 #### Requirements